RajeevRanjan5642/nodejs-notes/README.md

 Rules/Standards

 1. It is based on Client-Server Architecture.
 Client and server are different entities and work in isolation.
 2. Always respect all HTTP methods.
 Use the appropriate method to handle requests.

+## Middleware

+## HTTP Headers
+- HTTP Headers represent the meta data associated with API request and response.
+- To create a custom header:

+      req.setHeader("X-myName","abc");

+- Always use X before a custom a custom header.